Watermelon Mint Mocktail

 Limiting Added Sugars

 Consuming too many added sugars is detrimental to our health.
 Limiting added sugars to 10% or less of your daily energy intake is recommended.
 For someone who consumes about 1800 Calories daily, that equates to 45g or less of added sugars daily.
 Sugar itself isn’t a carcinogen, but it can contribute to the growth of cancerous cells and the risk of cancer indirectly.
 Added sugar is primarily found in drinks, desserts, pastries, cookies, sweets, cereals, flavored yogurts, and processed snack foods.
 Sugar naturally present in food, such as those found in fruit, is metabolized differently in the body than added sugars.
-Consuming added sugars increases the risk of cancer across the lifetime through several routes:
+Consuming added sugars increases the risk of cancer across the lifetime through several routes:- Inflammation.
+Consuming too much added sugar can increase your levels of chronic inflammation, which damages cells over time and can lead to cancer.

 - Immune Function.
 Excess consumption of added sugars has been shown to lower immune system function, allowing cancer cells to more easily spread.